Logo Anja Jepsen Photography

 • Walking on hands: The baby holds on to both hands of mom or dad and takes steps.
 These shots show security, trust and support.
 Photographed from the front or from behind.

 • Unwrapping presents: Children love unwrapping presents, even if they are often more interested in the paper than the contents.
 Photograph the curiosity as your child looks at the gift, the concentration as they tear the paper, the surprise as they discover the contents and the joy as they play with the new toy.
-This sequence tells a little story.

 • The candle: The baby in front of the birthday cake with a lit candle.
 The fascination for the flickering light, the astonished look, perhaps the attempt to touch the candle – these moments are full of magic.
-Photographed in the dark with the candle as the main source of light for a particularly atmospheric ambience.
+Photographed in the dark with the candle as the main light source for a particularly atmospheric ambience.

 • The birthday child with the number “1”: Use props with the number “1”, as a wooden number, balloon, garland or hair decoration.
 These photos clearly document which birthday is being celebrated and are valuable memories later on.
 The baby can hold the “1”, sit next to it or examine it curiously.